jcallaham/jcallaham.github.io/_posts/2023-06-19-micrograd.md

 \end{bmatrix} \right|_{\mathbf{x}=\mathbf{x}_0}
 $$

 If the output is a scalar, then $J(\mathbf{x}_0) = \nabla f(\mathbf{x}_0)^T$: the first row of the Jacobian is the gradient.
-With this in mind, reverse-mode AD can be viewed as computing a row of the Jacobian in each pass.
-On the other hand, forward-mode AD computes a column of the Jacobian in each pass.
+With this in mind, reverse-mode AD can be viewed as computing a row of the Jacobian in each pass (but we'll see what it's _really_ doing in a minute).
+On the other hand, forward-mode AD can be seen as computing a column of the Jacobian in each pass.

 As a simple example, let's say $\mathbf{f}$ is a vector-valued function given by